WASHINGTON -- President Obama appears to be making good on his vow to propose a "shake-up" for higher education.

 The plan seems sure to attract criticism from many in higher education.
 In fact President Obama seemed to be setting the stage for that when he issued a letter this week saying that elements of the plan “won't all be popular with everyone -- including some who've made higher education their business."

-Indeed college leaders (particularly from private higher education) have objected the president's recent statements about college costs being "out of control."
+Indeed college leaders (particularly from private higher education) have objected to the president's recent statements about college costs being "out of control."
 And many liberal arts colleges leaders have criticized much more limited administration initiatives -- such as creating the College Scorecard -- for oversimplifying the information on which students and families can make decisions on colleges costs.
 The College Scorecard has much of the information on which the Obama ratings would be based, but it would proposed purely for informational value, not (at least not stated) as a tool to change student aid policy.

 The fact sheet released this morning appeared to reflect past concerns of public higher education leaders that some of the president's statements about tuition rates at their institutions didn't note the role of state appropriations in those increases.
 The fact sheet states: "About three-quarters of college students attend a community college or public university, and declining state funding has been the biggest reason for rising tuition at public institutions."